SCHWALLER STUDIO ARCHITECTURE

 Santa Barbara , CA

 The home replaces a previous structure with a series of interlocking concrete volumes and lifted roof planes.
-The architecture unfolds as a procession of spaces, a sequence shaped by mass subtraction, light modulation, and compositional rigor.
+The architecture unfolds as a procession of spaces, a sequence shaped by mass subtraction, light modulation, and a prismatic perspectival expansion of space.
 The “Canyon of Light,” a linear courtyard that bisects the primary volume, organizes circulation, daylight, and views.
-Stepped rooflines and angled walls create a dynamic cross section that captures sky and shadow across the day.

 Earth ADU

-In order to maintain a clear view out to the trees from the main house, the new ADU was buried into the grade one level below.
+In order to maintain a clear view out to the bamboo forest from the original main house, the new ADU was buried into the grade one level below.
 The planted roof and reflecting glass skylight create a seamless visual field from the main house looking out.
 The sun is collected by the sculptural central courtyard void which divides the living space from the gallery.
 The subterranean space is designed as a combination of art gallery, guest apartment, music rehearsal space, and fire bunker.

 This project continues the California lineage of light and space exploration, via subtraction of mass, carving space to shape light, shadow, and experience.